gary-archer/oauth.cloudnative.base/1-docker-basic/README.md

 ## Deployment

-Just run the following script:
+Run the following script to run a Docker Compose URL that makes Wordpress available at `http://localhost`:

 ```bash
 ./deploy.sh